 Spontaneous dissolution of limy bile has been reported 5, but usually limy bile is a chronic condition that needs to be treated surgically, especially when associated with (chronic) cholecystitis and (obstructive) bile duct stones, as it may lead to more severe conditions, such as emphysematous cholecystitis or pancreatitis 2.

-As opposed to porcelain gallbladder, there are no reports of limy bile to predispose for malignancy.
+As opposed to porcelain gallbladder, there are no reports of limy bile predisposing to malignancy.

 History and etymology

 Limy bile was probably discovered by Churchman in 1911 6, while the term calcium milk was coined by Knutsson in 1933 6.

 The Germans initially used the word kalkmilchgalle 6 and the French term is lait calcique biliaire or syndrome de la bile calcique 2.